 But how exactly do businesses like Kontentino manage to deliver personalized onboarding flows in an automated manner at scale?

 Completing personalized JTBDs efficiently

 There are three main tools that SaaS businesses use to ensure that their customers hit their goals as efficiently as possible:

 - Automated help

-Checklists are used in onboarding to ensure that users complete activation tasks as quickly and efficiently as possible.
+Checklists like this one built by Userpilot ensure that users complete activation tasks as quickly and efficiently as possible.

 They make use of a psychological principle called the “Zeigarnik effect,” which states that people are more likely to remember incomplete tasks than completed ones.

 By constantly reminding users of the tasks they have to finish before activating, checklists ensure that these tasks stay top of mind.

 And of course, the specific tasks given to a customer on an onboarding checklist will vary according to what segment they got assigned to.